PeterMathijssen/App-Inventor-Documentation/monetization/increasing-monetization-revenue.md

 **4. Pay attention to reviews:**

-I am not sure about this, but I’ve read some articles that says reviews may affect your ad earnings.
-So bad reviews will result in low revenue and vice versa.
+I am not sure about this, but I’ve read some articles stating that reviews and ratings may affect your ad earnings and drag down RPM.
+So bad reviews may result in low revenue and vice versa.
-So you really need to provide quality apps with good designs to get good reviews.
+You really need to provide quality apps with good designs to get good reviews.
 Pay attention to reported bugs, suggestions and reply to bad reviews \(less than 4 stars\)

 **5. Impression RPM**

 Definition: Revenue per 1000 impressions \(RPM\); the estimated earnings accrued for every 1000 impressions an ad receives.
 Impression RPM doesn’t represent how much an ad actually earned; rather, it’s calculated by dividing estimated earnings by the number of impressions received, then multiplying by 1000.
 Impression RPM = \( Estimated earnings / \# of impressions \) \* 1000
 The most effective way to increase impression RPM is to target countries with high RPM.
-Those counties include, but not limited to, USA, Canada, UK, Germany, Australia, France, Swaziland, Japan and Denmark.
+Those counties include, but not limited to, USA, Canada, UK, Germany, Australia, France, Switzerland, Japan and Denmark.
 So in your advertisement campaigns, include those countries and exclude all other countries.

 **6. Update App Frequently**